-In order to get rich, one of the most important things is believing you deserve to be rich.
+If you want more money, one of the most important things is believing you deserve to have more money.
 There are trillions of dollars out there for the taking.
-Why shouldn’t you enjoy some of the world’s prosperity as an honest, diligent, and talented individual as well?
+Why shouldn't you enjoy some of the world's prosperity as an honest, diligent, and talented individual as well?

 I began developing my money mindset after reading countless stories of CEOs earning millions of dollars while driving their companies into the ground.
 They would get massive multi-million dollar severance packages for crap work that even a baboon could do.
 As soon as I started believing in my worth, my confidence shot up and the money started coming in.

 For example, IBM's CEO got a $100,000 base pay raise to $1.6 million in 2015 along with a $3.6 million bonus in 2014, and a $13.3 million stock incentive reward payable in 2018.
 Meanwhile, IBM was down ~20% over the past two years while the S&P 500 was up 40% for 60% underperformance!

 For half the compensation, you and I could do just as good a job as the IBM CEO.
 I'm picking on IBM here because I bought the stock in my active portfolio.
 One day this dog will bark!

 On a more common level, I've seen people who are utterly unqualified get hired for jobs making multiple six figures with multiple six figures in stock options.
 Every time I see such an event I'm thinking to myself a couple things.
 The first is, What the hell were they thinking?!

 The second question is the subject of this post.